🇮🇱🇬🇧

 Meeting yourself and creating movement from within

 It's commonly thought that art therapy is meant for children.
 But for adults, the opportunity to express themselves through art becomes a unique chance — to bypass verbal thinking for a moment, connect with the inner world, and discover through creation things that can't always be said in words.
+Creation connects us to the present moment, deeply to ourselves and our emotions, and allows us to observe and discover about ourselves through the artwork.
+Furthermore, the act of creation itself has healing elements within it.

 Drawing doesn't require talent or experience.
 It allows a person to meet themselves directly — not through explanations, but through experience.
 Often the hand knows before the mind.